WHAT

 A1: Most likely the FormData.txt is missing.
 This happens when you click Submit and the form still has required fields.
 The best solution is to start over and fill in all fields before clicking Submit.

-Also, check the Welfare Bulletin Message in your Sent folder.
+Also, check the message in your Sent folder.
 Click on Attachments.
 Is the FormData.txt listed?

 A2: The date might also be incorrect.
-The dashboard only show messages dated March 22 - March 30.
-Check your dates and resubmit a fresh Welfare Bulletin Board if necessary.
+The dashboard only show messages dated in the operational period.
+Check your dates and resubmit a fresh message if necessary.